 Specific soil storage areas should be assigned that will provide some filtration before the stormwater reaches the infiltration areas.

-When used for snow storage, or if used to treat parking lot runoff, the bioretention area should be planted with salt tolerant, and non-woody plant species
+When used for snow storage, or if used to treat parking lot runoff, the bioretention area should be planted with salt tolerant, and non-woody plant species.

 Bioretention areas should always be inspected for sand build-up on the surface following the spring melt event.